ER-Mustafa/ER-Mustafa/README.md

-- Part-Time Developer at Apollo IoT
+- Part-Time Developer at Turkish Technology
-- Computer Science Student in Koç University
+- Computer Engineering Student in Koç University

 - Interested in all aspects of programming.
 Love to code :)